WindhoverLabs/auto-yamcs/README.md

 ## Ubuntu16 and Simulation Software

 While auto-yamcs, as stated above, supports Ubuntu16.
-Simulation software such as `gazeebo` is _not_ supported for Ubuntu16.
+Simulation software such as `gazebo` is _not_ supported for Ubuntu16.
 So if you need to run simulation with airliner, keep this in mind.

 Documentation updated on February 23, 2021